chuongmep/bim42.github.io/_posts/2015-10-24-mep-design-and-dynamo.md

 A lot of tasks of the MEP engineer involves retrieving information from the architectural model and can be automated using Dynamo.

 The first task of the MEP engineer is to retrieve rooms from the architectural model and create MEP Spaces from it.
 The &#8220;Place Spaces Automatically&#8221; Revit function can be useful here, but it is far from enough in many cases.
-There isn&#8217;t any control on the created spaces, and properties from the room cannot be added to the newly created space.
+There isn't any control on the created spaces, and properties from the room cannot be added to the newly created space.

 To improve on this function, I start exploring space creation in Dynamo.
-There isn&#8217;t much support for Room and Space built in Dynamo.
+There isn't much support for Room and Space built in Dynamo.
 Some package can fill this gap (Lunchbox from Nathan Miller and Clockworks from Andreas Dieckmann) but does not offer a complete solution.
 Furthermore, we need support for linked files, since architectural rooms are most of time in linked files.

 So I create my own Dynamo package, called DynamoMEP.
 This package contains a set of nodes for creating and working with Room and MEP Space.